artyushov/idea-jmh-plugin/README.md

 In Mac OS it is ```Ctrl + Shift + F10```.
 Do the same actions to run all the benchmarks in a class, just move your cursor to the class declaration.

 Invoking `Run` actions will create a new configuration with default parameters JMH provides.
 If you want to change these parameters just edit this configuration.
-By now it's not possible to set default parameters for all configurations.
+To edit default parameters for all your benchmarks, modify the "JMH" run configuration template.

 Please, note that when running a benchmark Annotation processing is automatically enabled in your IDE.